dilashaupadhyay/Pystarter-Kit/README.md

 5. **Calculator**:A basic Python program that performs simple arithmetic operations like addition, subtraction, multiplication, and division based on user input.

-6.**Hangman Game**:A classic word-guessing game in Python where players attempt to guess a hidden word within a limited number of attempts.
+6. **Hangman Game**:A classic word-guessing game in Python where players attempt to guess a hidden word within a limited number of attempts.

 ## Getting Started